duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ------

-## Template Groups
+## Template Groups Reference

-This page will help you understand what each template group looks like and what content works best for it.
+This reference will help you understand what each template group looks like and what content works best for it.
 Each group is accompanied by several examples of live Spice Instant Answers using that group.
 Each template is accompanied by similar examples, links to code and diagrams indicating what features exist for the template and what the template layout looks like.

 There are several template groups to choose from: